sdf-labs/sdf-cli/README.md

 For in-depth release notes, check out the [SDF changelog](https://docs.sdf.com/releases/latest).

+SDF is updated frequently and adheres to a strict versioning system:
+_._.*  || Patch versions include patch fixes, and additive improvments which should not contain any breaking changes _.*._  || Minor versions may include breaking changes.
+These might be YML schema changes, information schema changes, or changes in SDF's internal logic
+*._._  || Major versions

 ## Contributing

 Contributions are welcome to our examples and docs.
-However, since the compiler is closed source, we cannot accept contributions to the core compiler.
-That being said, our execution capabilities are based on [Apache DataFusion](https://datafusion.apache.org/) and function execution is enabled by our open source [SQL Functions Crate](https://github.com/sdf-labs/sql-functions).
+Although SDF is still being incubated and is not yet open source, it is powered by an open source core: [Apache DataFusion](https://datafusion.apache.org/) and function execution is enabled by our open source [SQL Functions Crate](https://github.com/sdf-labs/sql-functions).
 If you're ever missing support for a function, finding that a function is mistyped, or dealing with an execution error - feel free to contribute to either of those repos.
 If you have a feature request or bug report with the compiler, please open an issue on this repo.
 We'll track it and prioritize it ASAP.